Is Childhood Myopia (Nearsightedness) Dangerous?

 Myopia (nearsightedness) progression in children is more than just a rapidly changing prescription.
 Medical research now indicates that myopia progression in children can actually be dangerous.
 As a child quickly develops and myopia rapidly progresses, the child is at risk of developing serious sight-threatening eye diseases later in life.
 Namely, retinal detachment, macular degeneration, glaucoma and cataracts.
 The faster the progression, and the younger the child, the greater the risk.

-To thwart any of these sight-robbing conditions, The Myopia Management Center at Drs.
+To thwart any of these sight-robbing conditions, Drs.
 Farkas, Kassalow, Resnick & Associates offers evidence-based treatment to prevent the onset or reduce the progression of myopia in our pediatric patients.
 Our staff works closely with each family and provides personalized treatment programs based on the child’s unique needs.

 What Is the Connection Between Myopia and Eye Disease?